sirixdb/sirixdb.github.io/transactional-cursor-api.md

 if (wtx.isStringValue()) wtx.setStringValue("foo")
 ```

-Or we can insert new elements via `insertElementAsFirstChild`, `insertElementAsLeftSibling` and `insertElementAsRightSibling`.
+Or you can insert new elements via `insertElementAsFirstChild`, `insertElementAsLeftSibling` and `insertElementAsRightSibling`.
 Similar methods exist for all other node types.
 We for sure always check for consistency and if calling the method on a specific node type should be allowed or not.

 Attributes for instance can only be inserted via `insertAttribute`, if the cursor is located on an element node.